-Getting a free government cell phone is all possible thanks to the Lifeline Assistance Program.
-Lifeline is a government benefit that provides a free cell phone with free monthly minutes, data, and texting to those who qualify.
-Qualifying is easy if you have low income, or you already participate in a government benefit program like Food Stamps (SNAP).
-This article will be the Food Stamps (SNAP) Recipient’s Guide to Getting a Free Government Cell Phone.
+Getting a free government cell phone service is all possible thanks to the Lifeline Assistance Program.
+Lifeline is a government benefit that provides free cell phone service with free monthly talk, text and Data to those who qualify.
+It is easy if you have low income or already participate in a government benefit program like Food Stamps (SNAP).
+This article will be the Food Stamps (SNAP) Recipient’s Guide to Getting Free Government Cell Phone Service.

 What Exactly is the Lifeline Assistance Program?

-The Food Stamps SNAP Recipient’s Guide to Getting a Free Government Cell Phone: The Federal Lifeline Assistance Program is commonly referred to as the “Obama Phone” program.
-However, Lifeline was actually established in the 1980s by the Federal Communications Commission (FCC) under the Ronald Reagan Presidency.
+The Food Stamps SNAP Recipient’s Guide to Getting Free Government Cell Phone Service: The Federal Lifeline Assistance Program is commonly referred to as the “Obama Phone” program.
+However, Lifeline was actually established in the 1980s by the Federal Communications Commission (FCC) under the Ronald Reagan presidency.
 Lifeline actually originally gave individuals discounted and often free landline phone service.
 However, as times changed, the program was updated during the Bush Administration in 2005 to include wireless phones and services.

 Lifeline has a long-rooted history as being a government benefit program that brings people and families together.
 Low-income individuals often cannot afford basic necessities like communication services.
 Lifeline, however, makes sure all households have access to wireless phone services so they can stay connected to work, family, friends, 911 emergency services, healthcare, and also job opportunities.

-If you have food stamps and you would like some help with your cell phone bill, please continue reading to find out why you may qualify for a free government cell phone with free monthly minutes, data, and texting.
+If you have food stamps and you would like some help with your cell phone bill, please continue reading to find out why you may qualify for free government cell phone service with free monthly talk, text and Data.

 The United States economy is improving and is on the rise.
 There is no mistaking that.
 However, there are still millions of eligible people that are still unable to make ends meet every month.
 As cell phone companies merge, and the basic cost of a cell phone with service rises, those with food stamps may not afford their cell phone anymore.